jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 The whole game is about scoring points: offspring who stand a good chance of having offspring of their own.
 Kids are literally the future, which is why the Game of Life makes the perfect Christmas or birthday present.

-Now that you know how the rulebook, game board, sandglass, modeling clay, and scoreboard work together—let's play.
+Now that you know how the rulebook, game board, sand clock, modeling clay, and scoreboard work together—let's play.

 Not this game, though.
 Its sequel, which runs by rules so much like these.
 Let's play the Game of Technological Life.
 Let's play techvolution.